IfechukwudeOfili/Thonia_Luxury_Store/README.md

 The project was designed mainly with php and is fully functional with a mySQL database.

-The link to a youtube demo will be available soon
+The link to a youtube demo is https://youtu.be/DLQwyHA6VDY